We help people thrive in times of complex upheaval.

 Madeleine Schwinge, Founder

-To turn our vision into reality, we actively build bridges between art, design, architecture, science, business, and society.
+To make our vision a reality, we actively build bridges between art, science, and society.
+We collaborate with leading universities, cultural institutions, associations, innovative companies, strategy consultancies, and design agencies.

-Anchored in a metamodern logic and informed by artistic research, strategy, and dialogue, we initiate and curate a multidimensional program that spans exhibitions, symposia, artist talks, panel discussions, workshops, and publications.
+Rooted in a metamodern culture and informed by artistic research, systemic thinking, and transdisciplinary dialogue, we offer a multidimensional program that encompasses exhibitions, artist talks, panel discussions, symposia, workshops, and publications.

 Artistic Intelligence in Action

-Discover our collection of projects spanning exhibitions, conferences, symposiums, artist talks, panel discussions, workshops, and interviews.
+Discover the wide range of our projects, from exhibitions, conferences, and symposia to artist talks, panel discussions, workshops, and interviews.

 Here are some of the highlights: